The Fuji Rock Festival in Japan was one of the most fun weekends of my entire life. Read my review of Day 1 and Day 2 in case you missed the action.

 Being that Outkast was the last big act to play that night, I was more than ready to climb into bed and rest my weary everything.

 As my assistant, Melane, and I pushed our way through the thousands of dancing fans, I felt a tap on my shoulder.
 A member of the band’s crew was asking us to dance onstage with the band.
 How could that be since we are dressed like homeless jedis?
 I wondered.
 It had been raining since the beginning of the set and I was carrying 20 pounds of gear.
 We deliberated for .1 second then replied that we would indeed enjoy shaking it like a Polaroid picture.
-A quick swipe of red lipstick and touch-up of frizzy (me) and flat (Melane) hair and we were ready to go… That is, until we were informed that members of the press need not apply.
+A quick swipe of red lipstick and touch-up of frizzy (me) and flat (Melane) hair and we were ready to go… A quick swipe of red lipstick and touch-up of frizzy (me) and flat (Melane) hair and application with the best foundation and we were ready to go.
+That is, until we were informed that members of the press need not apply.
 Membership has its privileges but grooving with Andre 3000 wasn’t one of them that night.